-It is possible to apply a ceramic coating outdoors, as long as you choose one which is designed for outdoor and indoor use.
+It is possible to apply a ceramic coating outdoors, as long as you choose one which is designed for outdoor use.
 You will also need to follow the temperature and humidity guidelines and keep the car dry for the recommended period of time (usually at least 12 hours).

 This entire process will usually take between 1.5 to 2 days to perform.

 Considering apply a coating?
 Check out my complete guide to preparing for and applying a ceramic coating at home to learn the full process.